poetapp/documentation/rdd/separate-file-uploads.md

 ## Frost Identity Public/Private Key

 Private Key should be supplied via env variables.
-The public key will be derived from the public key.
+The public key will be derived from the private key.

 ### Questions/TBD:
-* on second thought, we could also store the key pair in the vault instead of providing via env variables if we plan on using the same key pair for all instances, prod, staging, dev, etc.
+* on second thought, we could also store the key pair in the vault instead of providing via env variables if we plan on using the same key pair for all instances, prod, staging, dev, etc. __-> YES.
+Vault was designed for this.
+Unless Wesley/Eric have a different opinion, let's default to storing sensitive data in Vault.__
 * Do we provide a default private key for development purposes?
-It might be better to force one to be provided and to throw an error/crash the app if one is not provided.
+It might be better to force one to be provided and to throw an error/crash the app if one is not provided. __-> Do crash/throw.
+Don't provide default. __
-* Is their any reason we may want to force different key pairs for testnet/mainnet or is it fine to use the same for both?

 ## Frost User Default Public/Private Key

 ### how/where do we store the public and private key
-We will storage users key pairs in the vault.
+We will storage users key pairs in the vault. __-> is anything changing here?__

 ### Generating public and private key for new users
-We can generate the users key pair at new account creation time.
+We can generate the users key pair at new account creation time. __-> is anything changing here?__

 ### Generating public and private key for current users
 When a user posts a claim, we load their private key, if one does not exist we generate one and save it.
+ __-> why would a user not have a private key at this stage?__

 ### Questions/TBD:
 * Is their any reason we may want to force different key pairs for testnet/mainnet or is it fine to use the same for both?

+__-> Can't think of a reason that outweights the costs.
+The only scenario I can think of is: in the future we support key exporting, users assume testnet keys have no value, not realizing they are the same as used in mainnet.
+Not worth delaying mainnet for this use case IMO. __